mufidu/tailwind-sass-starter/README.md

 ## Installation

-Use the package manager [npm](https://www.npmjs.com) to use this template.
+Use the package manager [npm](https://www.npmjs.com) to use this template, or hit the "Use this template" button above.

 ```bash
 npm install